 WHY WE LIKE IT: An approved gas can for diesel fuel storage that showcases popular features such as auto shut off and thumb controlled.

 One important thing that people often forget is that you need to find an approved container that’s compatible with the type of fuel you plan on storing.
 And for diesel users, this typically means you need to bypass those ubiquitous red gas cans.
 The No-Spill 1457 Diesel Fuel Can is the perfect solution if you rely on diesel and holds five gallons.

 Much like our Honorable Mention (also from the same brand), this model features many of the same features that will help to prioritize safety and prevent spills.
 While you do need to lift to pour fuel with this model, we do like that you have the auto shut off feature that automatically detects when a tank is full and stops the fuel flow.
 And likewise, the fuel flow that gives you a speed of three gallons per minute, is controlled with the push-button thumb button which is extremely responsive.
 Plus the ⅞ spout is small enough to work with even the most petite of equipment.
+This also comes with a dust cover so that you can keep the spout clean.
 A gas can may not be as sexy as the best jeep soft top, but it is a needed item for car owners.

 When safety is a priority, metal cans can be preferable — especially if they help to reduce the risk of spills or vapor buildup.
 The Eagle UI-25-FD Metal Gas Can with Funnel is great for professionals who only need a small amount of storage.
 With a total capacity of 2.5 gallons, you’ll like that this Type 1 24-gauge galvanized steel can is OSHA approved.